jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 I came up with definition because I needed one that recognized racism need not be applied in some sort of intellectually consistent manner.
-Hence, the "honorary whiteness" afforded my affluent mixed-race family, by virtue of our being upstanding members who pay more than most Americans in taxes, and by my children being unatheletic enough that that their own eldest son, who they always wanted to be the football captain, will have nothing to fear competing against mine.
+Hence, the "honorary whiteness" afforded my affluent nonwhites, by virtue of them being upstanding society members who pay more than most Americans in taxes, and by having children too academic and unathletic to take up valuable slots on the high school sports team.
 (Let's be honest, the main way I encountered racism as a child in Kentucky was people complaining that the black kids were taking up all the slots on the football team.
 Well, that, and [this other story](who-killed-community)).